wunderwuzzi23/blog/content/posts/2021/video-image-scaling-attacks.md

 ---

-With an Image Scaling Attacks an adversary can hide a smaller image within a larger image.
+Today you are in for a special treat.
+Did you know that an adversary can hide a smaller image within a larger one?

 This video demonstrates how a small image becomes magically visible when the computer resizes the large image, and also how to mitigate the vulnerability.

 [![Image Scaling Attacks](/blog/images/2021/image-scaling-attack.png)](https://www.youtube.com/watch?v=UItbZNBtfaQ)

 This is possible when vulnerable code uses insecure interpolation.

-If you like this one check out the overall [machine learning attack series]( https://embracethered.com/blog/posts/2020/machine-learning-attack-series-overview/).
+If you like this one check out the overall [Machine Learning Attack Series]( https://embracethered.com/blog/posts/2020/machine-learning-attack-series-overview/).

+Credit for [original research](https://scaling-attacks.net/), Erwing Quiring, et al., TU Braunschweig.

 Stay cool and happy hacking!

 [@wunderwuzzi23](https://twitter.com/wunderwuzzi23)